zeronumbers/chess-by-rookie-client/README.md

 ## algebraicSquare

-it is a square, but represented as a string that has normal chess name of square like 'e4'.
+It is a square, but represented as a string that has normal chess name of square like 'e4'.

 ## figure

-figure (of piece), in moveHistory it will be a string that holds a piece like '♞'.
+Figure (of piece), in moveHistory it will be a string that holds a piece like '♞'.

 ## move

-an action of user interacts with piece(s) on board.
+Action of user interaction with piece(s) on board.

-In chess this is called `half move` or `ply` (i think this one is rarely used outside of computing).
+In chess this is called `half move` or `ply` (I think this one is rarely used outside of computing).

 ## moveType

-indicator that tells how to update state if a move is taken.
+Indicator that tells how to update state if a move is taken.

 ## piece

-chess piece
+Chess piece

 ## vector piece

-a piece that can move in a line, so it is `queen, rook and bishop` non vector pieces are `king knight and pawn`
+Piece that can move in a line, so it is queen, rook and bishop, non vector pieces are king knight and pawn

 ## control

 An attacking pseudo move.
 For example a pawn cannot go to diagonal square if there is no enemy there, however it controls such square, and enemy king cannot go there.

-Important to note that the squares in front of pawn are not controlled (by the pawn itself) even if it actually can go there.
+It is important to note that the squares in front of pawn are not controlled (by the pawn itself) even if it actually can go there.

 Also the square where the piece is located is not controlled by itself.

-to make code more general the empty square also can have control object, and it looks like an empty object, as opposed to control of pieces which may be an object of squares with direction
+To make code more general the empty square also can have control object, and it looks like an empty object, as opposed to control of pieces which may be an object of squares with direction

 # About react hooks